The Legend of CVT: A Modeline into the Past

 - I've tried installing the latest AMD drivers and control center for my RX 570, along with older AMD drivers for a HD 5450 by hand using the .inf files.
 This broke the AMD Settings app that came with my new drivers.
 Also my wallpaper and Dolphin rendered incorrectly and dropped frames on my old GPU's display outputs (video).
 I ended up wiping my drivers with DDU and removing the HD 5450 from my system.

-- Alternatively you can install a newer GPU, and hook up a HDMI or DVI output to a DAC.
-There are many different DACs to choose from, with different power supply stability, image bandwidth, and feature sets.
+Alternatively you can install a newer GPU, and hook up a HDMI or DVI output to a DAC.
+There are many different DACs to choose from, with different power supply stability, image bandwidth, and feature sets, falling into two main categories (HDMI vs. DP).

 - Many laptops lack DP outputs altogether.
 You may decide to buy an adapter based on whether your GPU has more spare HDMI or DP outputs not in use.